R0byn/Pen-Paper-Wordle/README.md

 # Pen & Paper Wordle
 An analogue version of the popular Wordle game

+Simply print out the ODT file on paper.

 You need: pen, green highlighter, yellow highlighter.

 In case someone doesn't know the analogue rules yet: